 The Standard Permit Conditions, Sludge Provisions, Other Requirements, and Biomonitoring sections of the draft permit have been updated.
+Pretreatment requirements have been updated in the draft permit.

-The pretreatment language has been updated from the current permit.
-The pretreatment requirements will continue until permit expiration.
-Please see specific details in the Pretreatment Requirements Section of the fact sheet.
 For Publicly Owned Treatment Works (POTWs), effective December 21, 2025, the permittee must submit the written report for unauthorized discharges and unanticipated bypasses that exceed any effluent limit in the permit using the online electronic reporting system available through the TCEQ website unless the permittee requests and obtains an electronic reporting waiver.

-Certain accidental discharges or spills of treated or untreated was tewater from wastewater treatment facilities or collection systems owned or operated by a local government may be reported on a monthly basis in accordance with 30 TAC $\S$ 305.132.
+Certain accidental discharges or spills of treated or untreated wastewater from wastewater treatment facilities or collection systems owned or operated by a local government may be reported on a monthly basis in accordance with 30 TAC § 305.132.